-- · Ricardo's Example
+Ricardo's Example

-- · Shows the potential to gain from trade even if

-- Your trading partner is less productive than you in all activities, or

-- Your trading partner is more productive than you in all activities

-- What actually happens depends on details of the example, including

-- All the productivities

-- Country sizes

-- Demands for the goods

-- But economists have generalized this example into models that

-- The world must gain from trade, and

-- No country will lose from trade
+- Shows the potential to gain from trade even if - Your trading partner is less productive than you in all activities, or - Your trading partner is more productive than you in all activities - What actually happens depends on details of the example, including - All the productivities - Country sizes - Demands for the goods - But economists have generalized this example into models that show that - The world (as a whole) must gain from trade, and - No country (as a whole) will lose from trade

-- · How markets generate trade - Wages reflect productivity - In Ricardo's example, the wage per hour in England must be lower than in Portugal - It is this that makes England's cloth cheaper than Portugal's and makes trade happen. - The wage in England only has to be about 10% lower than the wage in Portugal for English cloth to be cheaper than Portuguese cloth - · At that wage, Portuguese wine is still cheaper than English
+- How markets generate trade - Wages reflect productivity - In Ricardo's example, the wage per hour in England must be lower than in Portugal - It is this that makes England's cloth cheaper than Portugal's and makes trade happen. - The wage in England only has to be about 10% lower than the wage in Portugal for English cloth to be cheaper than Portuguese cloth - At that wage, Portuguese wine is still cheaper than English wine

-- Why countries often fear trade - Low-productivity developing countries fear trade with high-productivity developed countries - Fear: How can we compete with the US, whose technology, capital, education, etc. make it far more productive than we - · Answer: You can compete, because your wage is lower. - High-wage developed countries fear trade with lowwage developing countries - · Fear: How can we compete with Mexico, whose wages are so much lower than ours? - Answer: Their wages are low because their productivity is Lecture 2: Gains
+- Why countries often fear trade - Low-productivity developing countries fear trade with high-productivity developed countries - Fear: How can we compete with the US, whose technology, capital, education, etc. make it far more productive than we are? - Answer: You can compete, because your wage is lower. - High-wage developed countries fear trade with lowwage developing countries - Fear: How can we compete with Mexico, whose wages are so much lower than ours? - Answer: Their wages are low because their productivity is low.

+Lecture 2: Gains